-- 7.4.1 report any concerns they may have about the safety and/or well-being of pupils; - 7.4.2 report any concerns they may have about the safety and/or well-being of other persons associated with the School; - 7.4.3 report any safeguarding concerns about staff or anyone else associated with the School; and - 7.4.4 follow up on any such reports to ensure that appropriate action is or has been taken. - 7.5 The procedures for doing so are set out below.
+- (a) report any concerns they may have about the safety and/or well-being of pupils; - (b) report any concerns they may have about the safety and/or well-being of other persons associated with the School;

+- (c) report any safeguarding concerns about staff or anyone else associated with the School: and - (d) follow up on any such reports to ensure that appropriate action is or has been taken - 7.1.4 The procedures for doing so are set out below.
 If staff are unsure about the appropriate process to use, they should not hesitate to exercise professional curiosity and speak to the DSL, any member of the SLT or directly to CSC (whether the School's local authority or that local to the child's home address) or police in their absence for guidance.

-7.6 What to do if staff have a concern about a pupil's welfare
+7.2 What to do if staff have a concern about a pupil's welfare

-- 7.7 If staff have any concern about a pupil's welfare, they should follow the procedures in this policy and report their concern to the DSL (or the DDSL in the DSL's absence) immediately. - 7.7.1 The contact details of the DSL and DDSL are set out in the contacts list at the front of this policy. - 7.7.2 See Appendix 2 for guidance about what to do when receiving a disclosure and section 23 below relating to recording a concern. - 7.8 A concern about a child is not defined and should be interpreted broadly.
-It may relate to a recognition that a child would benefit from extra support, to an emerging problem or to a potentially unmet need or may reflect a concern that a child may be deemed to be "in need" or at "immediate risk of harm" as defined by the Children Act 1989. - 7.9 Teachers must report known cases of female genital mutilation (FGM) to the police.
+- 7.2.1 If staff have any concern about a pupil's welfare, they should follow the procedures in this policy and report their concern to the DSL (or the DDSL in the DSL's absence) immediately. - (a) The contact details of the DSL and DDSL are set out in the contacts list at the front of this policy. - (b) See Appendix 2 for guidance about what to do when receiving a disclosure and section 22 below relating to recording a concern. - 7.2.2 A concern about a child is not defined and should be interpreted broadly.
+It may relate to a recognition that a child would benefit from extra support, to an emerging problem or to a potentially unmet need or may reflect a concern that a child may be deemed to be "in need" or at "immediate risk of harm" as defined by the Children Act 1989. - 7.2.3 Where teachers discover that female genital mutilation (FGM) appears to have been carried, they must report this to the police.
 See Appendix 1 for further information about FGM and this reporting duty.
-All other staff should refer FGM concerns to the DSL. - 7.10 If the concern involves an allegation or concern raised about a member of staff, supply staff, contractors or volunteers this must be reported in accordance with the procedures set out in Appendix 4 and parts 1 and 4 of KCSIE.
+All other staff should refer FGM concerns to the DSL. - 7.2.4 If the concern involves an allegation or concern raised about a member of staff, supply staff, contractors or volunteers this must be reported in accordance with the procedures set out in Appendix 4 and parts 1 and 4 of KCSIE.

-7.11 What if the DSL is unavailable?
+7.2.5 What if the DSL is unavailable?

-- (a) The DSL or the DDSL should always be available to discuss safeguarding concerns and may be contacted on their mobile phones in relation to any safeguarding concerns out of School hours. - (b) If in exceptional circumstances the DSL and DDSL are unavailable, staff must not delay taking action.
+- (a) The DSL or the DDSL should always be available to discuss safeguarding concerns and may be contacted by phone or Teams callin relation to any safeguarding concerns during school hours. - (b) If in exceptional circumstances the DSL and DDSL are unavailable, staff must not delay taking action.
 Staff should speak to their line manager or a member of the SLT and/or advice should be taken from CSC.
 Their contact details are set out at the front of this policy. - (c) Where a child is suffering, or is likely to suffer from harm, a referral to CSC and/or police should be made immediately.
-Staff should be aware of the

-- process for making referrals direct to CSC and/or the police in these circumstances.
-See section 11 below for further details on making a referral. - (d) Any action taken by a member of staff pursuant to this requirement should then be shared with the DSL or a DDSL, or a member of the SLC, as soon as is practically possible.
+Staff should be aware of the process for making referrals direct to CSC and/or the police in these circumstances.
+See section 10 below for further details on making a referral. - (d) Any action taken by a member of staff pursuant to this requirement should then be shared with the DSL or a DDSL, or a member of the SLT as soon as is practically possible.

-7.12 Action by the DSL
+7.3 Action by the DSL